 Many dedicated volunteers make up the Liturgical Ministries of St. Elizabeth Seton Church which include: Lector, Eucharistic Minister, Greeter, Sacristan, Altar Server, Art and Environment or Children's Liturgy of the Word.

 If you would like to volunteer for any of these ministries, please contact

-click HERE to contact Deacon John Sobol via email.
+click HERE to contact Margie Guadagno via email.

 Lectors proclaim the scriptures and offer petitions at the Sunday Masses and on Holy Days.
 At the beginning of the Liturgical Year, each Lector receives a workbook containing the readings for the year so that they can practice them before Mass.
 Lectors are also encouraged to meet with other Lectors at regularly scheduled Saturday morning reflections and practices so that they can proclaim the Scripture with confidence, prayerfulness, and understanding.
 On occasion, when a particular reading is presented in a creative manner, some Lectors will spend additional time rehearsing.
 Lectors are assigned two or three months in advance of the dates on which they serve and can expect to be called upon to proclaim the Scriptures at approximately one Mass each month.

 Eucharistic ministers give parishioners and visitors the Body and Blood of Christ at the Sunday Masses and on Holy Days during the year.
 Eucharistic Ministers attend two evening training sessions that include theological reflection on the Eucharist and practical training in this ministry.
 After training, all Eucharistic ministers are commissioned by the Archdiocese of Chicago for a three-year period.
 Our parish then schedules ministers two or three months in advance of their assignments.
 Each Eucharistic minister serves at one Mass every two to three weeks.
 The invitation to become a Eucharistic Minister is given by the Pastor of the parish.